Thumbstop

 As you can see below, these two settings dramatically change the mood.

-This is what you get if you just point and shoot with the iPhone.
+If you just point and shoot with the iPhone, this is what you get.
 It’s good but isn’t a cozy mood.

 Example of good lighting in ads

-This is what you get if you warm the colors using BeastCam, a little closer to the ad above.
+If you warm the colors using BeastCam, a little closer to the ad above, this is what you get.

 Example of good lighting in ads